1it/ansible-riak/README.md

 ### Ansible Galaxy Install

-`$ ansible-galaxy install basho-labs.riak-kv`
+`$ ansible-galaxy install 1it.riak`

-Then reference the role in your playbooks or other roles using the key `basho-labs.riak-kv`.
+Then reference the role in your playbooks or other roles using the key `1it.riak`.

 ### Manual Install